Last Updated: 8/1/2023

 - Designate an authorized agent to exercise any of the individual rights granted above, on your behalf.

-- Opt-out of the sale of Personal Information, if applicable.
+- Opt-out of the sale of the sale or sharing of their Personal Information, if applicable.

 To exercise any of your rights as a California consumer, you may reach out to Bonaventure at email@example.com.